lefig/astro-starlight-ghpages/README.md

 4. Deployment

-Before we explore deploying the production build to GitHub Pages, let's commit the current version.
+Before we explore deploying the production build to GitHub Pages, let's commit the current version. **Done!**

+Now, let's [deploy the Astro Site to GitHub Pages](https://docs.astro.build/en/guides/deploy/github/).
+Astro provides an official `withastro/action` that should make this easy.

+ 1. Set `site` and `base` options in `astro.config.js`
+ 2. Create `.github/workflows/deploy.yml` and copy [the provided workflow](https://docs.astro.build/en/guides/deploy/github/).
+ 3. Since we have our site source in the `website/` subfolder (vs. root of repo), uncomment the `with` section of the install steps in workflow and set the `path` to `./website`
+ 4. Go to the GitHub repo's [Settings > Pages](https://github.com/30DaysOf/astro-starlight-ghpages/settings/pages) configuration.
+Choose `GitHub Actions` as the Source of your site.

+**Commit the changes in your code to GitHub**.
+You should see the deploy action run.
+If successful, the GitHub Pages endpoint should show the deployed site.